-The Electronic Debt Markets Association (EDMA) represents the common interests of companies whose primary business is the operation of regulated electronic fixed income trading venues (multilateral trading facilities and regulated markets) in Europe.
-EDMA seeks to foster and promote liquid, transparent, safe and fair markets and act as the voice and a source of consultation between the members in their roles as operators of such venues.
+The Electronic Debt Markets Association (EDMA) represents the common interests of companies whose primary business is the operation of regulated electronic fixed income trading venues (multilateral trading facilities and regulated markets) in the UK.
+EDMA seeks to foster and promote liquid, transparent, safe as well as fair markets working with members in their roles as operators of such venues.